Skip To Main Content

 Accomplishments

-Cultural Proficiency trainings
+Cultural Proficiency Trainings

 Responding to Culturally Unhealthy behavior at School Sites

-The department delivers trainings and presentations that address Culturally Unhealthy behavior at school sites to both staff and students, presentations include the impact on the use of harmful words, stereotyping, bias, and other topics relating to unhealthy values and behaviors.
+The department delivers trainings and presentations that address Culturally Unhealthy behavior at school sites to both staff and students, presentations include the impact of the use of harmful words, stereotyping, bias, and other topics relating to unhealthy values and behaviors.
 In the 2023-2024 school year, the department presented at 12 elementary schools and 2 middle schools and met with individual students and groups to work on overcoming unhealthy behavior.

-The department is also the lead with responding to unhealthy behaviors at our school sites, as staff make use of an Incident Reporting tool to report incidents that are addressed by managers in the DEI Department.
+The department is also the lead in responding to unhealthy behaviors at our school sites, as staff make use of an Incident Reporting tool to report incidents that are addressed by managers in the DEI Department.

 Orange Shirt Day

-The department is proud to host the American Indian Education program.
-As part of the program's work, the Department commemorates “Orange Shirt Day” each year to raise awareness of the residential school system that impacted the lives of Native Americans throughout the country.
+Each year, the Department commemorates “Orange Shirt Day” each year to raise awareness of the residential school system that impacted the lives of Native Americans throughout the country.
 Since 2022, Orange Shirt Day has been commemorated annually by staff in the district offices and at school sites across the district through the provision of curriculum and activities that highlight the need for our students to understand the history of our educational system and country.

 Equity Response Hotline